ZupIT/beagle-docs/content/en/docs/Get Started/Using Beagle/WEB/React.md

 ## Use Example

-### Testing the project
+### Test the project

-Before we test if our configuration worked, you have to run one of the commands below to initialize the application:
+Before you test if the configuration worked, you have to run one of the commands below to initialize the application:

 ```text
 yarn start